Video Conferencing at UIW

 It's generally recommended to use the desktop/mobile apps as they use fewer resources on your computer/mobile device and will allow you to run more applications in the background.
 The mobile application is a great way to take have the entirety of MS Teams in the palm of your hands, wherever you are.
 Additionally, you cannot share your screen in meetings via the online version of Microsoft Teams and it's missing some other features and QOL improvements.

-- Use the online version If you...
+- Only use the online (cardinal apps) version If you...

 - Don't care about calls, meetings, or screen sharing and only plan to use the core, collaborative chat-based functionality of Teams.